 Airlines have gotten pretty creative when it comes to padding their bottom line.
 Always check for any extra fees before booking a flight.

 If you’re traveling for a long time and have a lot of luggage, paying a higher fare could save money on checked bag fees.
-Or use a card that gives you a free checked bag like the United Mileage Plus Explorer card.
-You can also use your yearly travel credit from the Chase Sapphire Reserve and airline credit from the American Express Platinum and Amex Business Platinum.
+Or use a card that gives you a free checked bag like the card_name.
+You can also use your yearly travel credit from the card_name and airline credit from card_name and card_name.
+Enrollment is required for select benefits.

 Need a drink or two and in-flight entertainment?
 It could be worth using your airline miles to upgrade to Business Class if you can’t find cheap First Class or Business Class tickets.